mzmine/mzmine_documentation/docs/workflows/simsef/simsef_workflow.md

 ## Procedure

+!!! warning
     **Note:** :warning: acquire MS1 data with a smaller laser spot size than raster size (= stage movement/pixel size)

+!!! warning
     **Note:** :warning: Due to the size of IMS-MS imaging data, we recommend to use 10,000-40,000 pixels in your MS1 run for SIMSEF experiments

 - this leaves some tissue for MS2 acquisition